BrianSemiglia/BSThreadSafeCoreDataOperationQueue/README.md

 BSConcurrentManagedObjectContext
 ==============================
-A custom NSManagedObjectContext for concurrent saving and fetching with Core Data. iOS 4+
+A custom NSManagedObjectContext for concurrent/asynchronous/threaded saving and fetching with Core Data. iOS 4+
 - - -
 BSConcurrentManagedObjectContext comes with its very own parent context baked into it.
 The parent context is created on demand the first time a BSCMOC is created and remains a singleton for the remaining session.
 From then on any BSCMOCs created save to that parent context.
 The parent context runs on a singleton serial NSOperationQueue (also baked in) in the background.
 This removes the need for a shared NSManagedObjectContext within your application delegate.
 A BSCMOC also has the components for assigning it's perisistentStoreCoordinator within it.
 This was done for convenience and to ensure that the child and parent contexts are on the same page.